Satej Patil: Early life and family

 Patil was born in a Maratha Patil Family which hails from Khandagale Marathas Clan.
 He is the son of D Y Patil who is the former Governor of Bihar state in eastern India.
 Patil studied at Shivaji University in Kolhapur.
 He was elected as Chairman of Shivaji University Student Council, Kolhapur in 1992-93 from NSUI.
-Patil started his career in public service when he was elected to the Kolhapur District Central cooperative Bank, 2001 as a Director from Gaganbawada Taluka, Kolhapur.Satej is married to Pratima (daughter of Vijaykumar Govindrao Patil).
+Patil started his career in public service when he was elected to the Kolhapur District Central cooperative Bank, 2001 as a Director from Gaganbawada Taluka, Kolhapur.

+Satej is married to Pratima (daughter of Vijaykumar Govindrao Patil).
 They have two children, Tejas and Devashree.
-Satej's brother, Dr. Sanjay Patil is the President of D.Y.
+Satej's brother, Dr. Sanjay Patil is the president of D.Y.
 Patil Group.

 Political career

-Patil was elected to the Legislative Assembly as an independent candidate in the elections held in October 2004 and won with a margin of more than 42 thousand votes.
-He was again elected in the State Assembly Elections 2009.
-He lost to Amal Mahadik in State Assembly Elections 2014.
-In Maharashtra Legislative Council Elections 2015, Satej Patil won the MLC seat by defeating the last three terms sitting MLC Mahadevrao Mahadik.
+Patil was elected to the Legislative Assembly as an independent candidate in the elections held in 2004, and won with a margin of more than 42 thousand votes.
+He was again elected in the state assembly elections in 2009.
+He lost to Amal Mahadik in the state assembly elections in 2014.
+In the Maharashtra legislative council elections in 2015, Patil won the MLC seat by defeating the last three terms sitting MLC Mahadevrao Mahadik.

 Non-political positions held

-He is the President of Shree Mouni Vidyapeeth, Gargoti, Kolhapur.
+Patil is the president of Shree Mouni Vidyapeeth, Gargoti, Kolhapur.
 He is Vice President of D. Y. Patil Education Society, Pune & Kolhapur and Kolhapur District Amateur Boxing Association, Kolhapur.
-Also, he is Chairman of Padmashree Dr. D. Y. Patil Sahakari Sakhar Karkhana Ltd., Gaganbavada, Kolhapur and ex Chairman of Shivaji University Students Council, Kolhapur (1992–93).
-He is Director of Kolhapur District Central Co-Op.
+He is also chairman of Padmashree Dr. D. Y. Patil Sahakari Sakhar Karkhana Ltd., Gaganbavada, Kolhapur and ex chairman of Shivaji University Students Council, Kolhapur (1992–93).
+He is director of Kolhapur District Central Co-Op.
 Bank Ltd., Kolhapur and Kolhapur Chamber of Commerce & Industries, Kolhapur.
-Also he is member of many committees and organisations.
-He is President of Kolhapur District Basketball Association.
+He is a member of many committees and organisations.
+He is president of the Kolhapur District Basketball Association.